anilallewar/iOS9-Swift2-Uber-Clone/README.md

 6. Once the driver accepts the ride, he is moved to another screen where
   1. Show direction plot from current location to pickup point
   2. Type destination address - search matching address and able to choose 1 address
-  3. See direction plaot from the pickup address and the destination address
+  3. Once driver "Starts" trip, he will be redirected to Apple maps so that he can see the directions to the destination,
-  4. Once driver is at destination, he can end the trip.
+  4. Once the driver is at the end of trip, he can stop directions and click on "Back To Uber" link to come back to the application.
+  5. The driver can now end the trip.
 He will be redirected to the "Rides Requested" page

 ## Pre-requisites